-Risk Assessments in the Past: simple to use, but with limited value
+Risk Assessments in the Past: Simple to Use, But with Limited Value

 The starting point for cyber risk assessment is usually a “Qualitative” cyber risk assessment approach.
 This approach classifies risks with relative levels for the impact an likelihood, for example High Medium Low, or Red Amber Green.
 Assessment of risks using a Qualitative approach is usually based on subject matter judgement of these categories rather than calculations.